FutureMe vs timedrop.it vs the alternatives: an honest comparison of letter-to-the-future services

 Cons

-• Built for soon, not for years — horizons are typically limited and not guaranteed far out.
+- Built for the near term.
+Horizons are typically limited and not guaranteed far out.

 Future-self apps